Cathy Abbott Research Group

 Heterozygous missense mutations in the gene encoding eEF1A2, EEF1A2, have been found to cause epilepsy, developmental delay, intellectual disability, and autism.
 The clinical spectrum is variable but individuals can be severely affected.
 There are over 50 different causative mutations and we are working to understand how different mutations correlate with the specific manifestations of the disorder, and whether they operate through a gain or loss of function mechanism.
 We have a range of precise gene edited models of these neurodevelopmental disorders that are being used to test therapeutic approaches.

-Cathy Abbott Portrait
+Cathy Abbott Lab Group

 Researchers from the Abbott Research Group at work in the lab